The build plan has a limit of 10 indices

 The grow plan has a limit of 50 indices

-By default, you can create up to 1,000 indices.
+Other plans can have up to 1,000 indices.

 A few common use cases where several indices are needed:

 - Clearing and reindex a complete index.
 To avoid negative transition effects like having an empty index at some point, create a new temporary index and then replace the old one.

 It’s recommended to limit when possible the number of indices, as it has a direct impact on:

 - The indexing time: each index built at different time this reduce batching optimizations

 - The search time: several small indices are less performing than a larger one